Skip to Main Content

 Bank of America is one of the largest banks in the United States and offers auto loans in all 50 states.

-Bank of America has several advantages over Regions Bank, including a lower minimum interest rate and the option to get approved and lock in an interest rate for 30 days.
+Bank of America offers the helpful option to get approved and lock in an interest rate for 30 days.
 That gives you time to shop around and find the right vehicle for your needs.

-However, Regions has a lower minimum loan amount, which may be useful for people who want to buy a cheaper used car.
+However, Regions has a lower minimum loan amount and lower minimum interest rate, which may be useful for people who want to buy a cheaper used car.
 Bank of America’s loans start at $7,500.
-Check out our full comparison between Regions Bank and Bank of America here.

 What we like and what we don’t like